 In other words, it's up to you whether you take the tax hit now or later.
 Deciding which is right for you depends partly on what you earn now versus what kind of financial situation you anticipate for yourself in the future.

-"For younger people, especially lower-income people, the math might favour the tax-free savings account because they're in a lower tax bracket at the time," said Robert Brown in a recent interview with me.
-Brown is the author of Wealthing Like Rabbits: An Original Introduction to Personal Finance.
+Deciding which is right for you depends partly on what you earn now versus what kind of financial situation you anticipate for yourself in the future.
+"For younger people, especially lower-income people, the math might favour the tax-free savings account because they're in a lower tax bracket at the time," said Robert Brown, author of Wealthing Like Rabbits: An Original Introduction to Personal Finance.

 There's another way to look at this, though.
 The fact that withdrawals from an RRSP are taxable is a powerful motivator for a lot of us.
 It's meant to make us think twice before drawing down retirement savings, and it works.